Microcement Flooring

 Epoxy is a resin-based coating that gets poured or rolled onto a prepared concrete surface.
 It cures into a hard, glossy layer that is chemical-resistant and easy to clean.
 You have probably seen it in garages, warehouses, and industrial kitchens.

 Epoxy is a plastic — literally.
 It is made from thermosetting polymers.
 That is what gives it its high-gloss look and chemical resistance.
-It is also what limits it in terms of design and feel.
+It is also what limits it in design and feel.

 What Is Microcement?

 Microcement is a cement-based, multi-layer coating applied by hand with a trowel.
 It creates a seamless, matte-to-satin finish with subtle texture and depth.
 Unlike epoxy, microcement is a mineral product — it looks and feels like stone or concrete, not plastic.
+(New to it?
+Start with our complete microcement guide.)

 Side-by-Side Comparison